 Long Island City is considered one of the most vibrant parts of Queens, the westernmost residential and commercial neighborhood of the boroughs.
-It is here that the seventh annual Long Island City Bike Parade will take place, on Saturday, June 7.
+It is here that the Long Island City Bike Parade takes place.
 Children and families are invited to repair their bikes with Recycle-A-Bicycle, get free helmets and fittings with the NYC Department of Transportation, and even decorate their bikes with Socrates artists.
-This event will also include a Kinetic Sculpture Challenge with creative, human-powered sculpture-vehicles paraded down Vernon Boulevard.
+This event also includes a Kinetic Sculpture Challenge with creative, human-powered sculpture-vehicles paraded down Vernon Boulevard.

 If you’re traveling here by automobile you might consider joining the parade — and you could even win an award for Best Costume, Best Art or Best Engineering.
 But even if you’re coming from afar, this would be a fantastic event to watch and get a chance to mingle with the locals.

-On the same day, at Brooklyn’s McCarren Park, the Go Green!
-Greenpoint Festival will take place.
+Also in June, at Brooklyn’s McCarren Park, is the Go Green!
+Greenpoint Festival.
 Ever wondered what it might be like to live in Brooklyn?
 Well this is your chance to find out!
 This event brings the entire community together to celebrate and build a sustainable environment, featuring art projects, science exhibits, educational displays, kids’ activities, live music and performances, and lots more.

-Governors Island (located a short ferry ride away from Brooklyn and Manhattan) will host a family-friendly 1920s-themed event known as the Jazz Age Lawn Party over the weekend of June 14 and 15.
+Governors Island (located a short ferry ride away from Brooklyn and Manhattan) hosts a family-friendly 1920s-themed event known as the Jazz Age Lawn Party.
 Not only will a trip to the island transport you to a historic military village and tranquil setting, but a completely different era as well.
 Consider this your opportunity to deck yourself out in 1920s attire – costumes, though not required, are perfectly welcome and make for wonderful people watching!
 One of the unique aspects of the event is the diversity of the crowd, with people of all ages and ethnicities in attendance.
 Though the music may be from the days of yesteryear, you’ll find music and fashion enthusiasts across the range of young families to couples well into their ninth decade.
 Just a few of the activities and attractions include dance lessons and dance contests, carnival games with prizes, a 1920s motorcar exhibition and fabulous performances throughout the day by The Dreamland Follies, an Art Deco spectacle involving the great Ziegfield, dance troupes, tap dancers and a Jazz Age dance band.

 Before taking in some July 4 fireworks, why not head to Coney Island to watch the world’s most famous hot dog eating competition?
 The Fourth of July International Hot Dog Eating Contest has been held at Nathan’s Famous on the corner of Surf and Stillwell avenues in Coney Island every year since 1916.
 In recent years, an estimated 50,000 people have traveled here to watch the contest in person, so be sure to arrive before 11 a.m. if you decide to go.
 In New York, it’s said that nothing represents summer and the Fourth of July like fireworks and this world-renowned competition.